 Speaking & Lectures

-Prof. Milevsky has delivered many public presentations and keynote lectures around the world, and in two languages!
+Prof. Milevsky has delivered many public presentations and keynote lectures around the world, and in three languages!
 Here is a sample of some of his thoughts and ideas on longevity planning.
 More on YouTube.

 Although my day job revolves around teaching University students, I do enjoy stepping outside the ivory tower and speaking to financial practitioners and audience members in the real world.
 In fact, I have given over 1,000 such presentations in the last 25 years and hope to give many more in the next quarter century.

 Prof. Milevsky is available for presentations, keynote lectures, client events and seminars on any of the following research topics, most of which have been approved for CE credits.

 Human Capital, Asset Allocation and Life Insurance.

 Discusses the role of human capital on the personal balance sheet and how the stability or riskiness of one’s career should impact their investment asset allocation.
 Emphasizes the importance of life insurance in hedging human capital.
 A profession or job is likely one’s largest financial investment and this presentation focuses on the memorable question: Are you a Stock or a Bond?

 The Seven Most Important Equations for Retirement